Almanac

 The mission of the Military Hospital Queen Astrid is threefold:

-1. to hold medical capabilities in stand-by and to preserve and train medical skills, necessary to support operations in theatre as well as on the national territory;
+- to hold medical capabilities in stand-by and to preserve and train medical skills, necessary to support operations in theatre as well as on the national territory;

-2. to contribute to the medical readiness of the deployable forces;
+- to contribute to the medical readiness of the deployable forces;

-3. finally, participate in homebase support operations with non-deployed capacities.
+- finally, participate in homebase support operations with non-deployed capacities.

 One of the main service objectives to achieve this mission is providing specialist medical care tailored to military duty.
-The Military Hospital is not a distinct hospital in the traditional sense but manages a number of specialized health care services in specific domains of military interest.
-That is why its activities are primarily focused on pre-hospital emergency care and disaster medicine (including CBRNe emergency ambulance), burn care, traumatology, orthopaedic surgery and rehabilitation, travel medicine, hyperbaric medicine, mental health care and crisis psychology.
+The Military Hospital is not a distinct hospital in the traditional sense but manages several specialized health care services in specific domains of military interest.
+That is why its activities are primarily focused on pre-hospital emergency care and disaster medicine (including CBRNe emergency ambulance), burn care, traumatology, (orthopaedic) surgery and rehabilitation, travel medicine, hyperbaric medicine, mental health care and crisis psychology.
 These hospital facilities are merely dedicated to the treatment of beneficiary active military and civilian Defence personnel.
 However, the burn care centre is a national centre of excellence, the centre for hyperbaric oxygen therapy and the emergency medical services, both integrated into the Capitals emergency and disaster relief system, are open to the public through cost refund.
 Especially in these three fields of expertise, the Military Hospital contributes to the context of aid to the nation.

 Since, as a consequence, the Military Hospital is not a genuine general hospital, multilateral collaboration with civilian partners have become of utmost importance.
 In this way, the Military Hospital holds several partnerships with university hospitals in the neighbourhood and even provides to one of these, a part of its infrastructure.
 Besides, in the specialities not available in the Military Hospital, when necessary, Defence personnel will be referred to the civilian health care services and can get their costs reimbursed.

-Last but not least, and next to the ambition directly related to operations, the Military Hospital hosts a dedicated so-called centre for medical fitness assessment, that is in charge of the medical readiness preparation of all deployable Defence personnel: from the medical selection on enlistment to periodical fit-for-duty or operational fitness screening and disability evaluation during the entire professional career.
+Finally, and next to the ambition directly related to operations, the Military Hospital hosts a dedicated so-called centre for medical fitness assessment, that is in charge of the medical readiness preparation of all deployable Defence personnel: from the medical selection on enlistment to periodical fit-for-duty or operational fitness screening and disability evaluation during the entire professional career.
 This belongs to the expertise of several medical specialists working in the outpatient clinic of the hospital (ophthalmology, ENT, cardiology etc.), including the medical imaging department, the laboratory for sports medicine or the centre for aviation medicine.
 Physical rehabilitation through the ‘total force fitness’-program also contributes to this service objective.

 MILITARY MEDICAL RESEARCH AND INNOVATION